 Your new domain alias will be created …

-You can park multiple domain names on your existing domain.
+Unless your web host has added limitations on your server, you can have multiple parked domain names on your existing domain.
 For example, this site is built on WPCompendium.org.
 We have also registered the domains WPCompendium.com, WPCompendium.net, and WPCompendium.info, and parked these on top of this domain.
-To see how parked domains work, just type in any of the domain aliases into your browser (e.g. type in WPCompendium.net) …
+To see how parked domains work, just type in any of the domain aliases into your web browser (e.g. type in WPCompendium.com) …

 (You can park multiple domain names)

-You can also easily remove parked domains using the Aliases feature.
+You can also remove a parked domain using the Parked Domains feature.

-To remove parked domains, go to Aliases > Remove Aliases, locate the parked domain you want to delete and click Remove …
+To delete your parked domain, go to Aliases > Remove Aliases, then locate the parked domain you want to delete and click Remove …

 (How to remove a domain alias)